Lamin: Mitosis

 During mitosis, lamins are phosphorylated by Mitosis-Promoting Factor (MPF), which drives the disassembly of the lamina and the nuclear envelope.
 This allows chromatin to condense and the DNA to be replicated.
 After chromosome segregation, dephosphorylation of nuclear lamins by a phosphatase promotes reassembly of the nuclear envelope.

 Apoptosis

 Apoptosis is a highly organized process of programmed cell death.
 Lamins are crucial targets for this process due to their close associations with chromatin and the nuclear envelope.
 Apoptotic enzymes called caspases target lamins and cleave both A- and B-types.
 This allows chromatin to separate from the nuclear lamina in order to be condensed.
 As apoptosis continues, cell structures slowly shrink into compartmentalized "blebs."
 Finally, these apoptotic bodies are digested by phagocytes.
-Studies of apoptosis involving mutant A- and B-type lamins that are resistant to cleavage by caspases show decreased DNA condensation and apoptotic “blebbing” formation, thereby underscoring the important role of lamins in apoptosis.
+Studies of apoptosis involving mutant A- and B-type lamins that are resistant to cleavage by caspases show decreased DNA condensation and apoptotic "blebbing" formation, thereby underscoring the important role of lamins in apoptosis.

 Clinical significance

-Mutations in the LMNA gene, encoding Lamins A and C, can produce a series of disorders ranging from muscular dystrophies, neuropathies, cardiomyyopathies, and premature ageing syndromes.
+Mutations in the LMNA gene, encoding Lamins A and C, can produce a series of disorders ranging from muscular dystrophies, neuropathies, cardiomyopathies, and premature ageing syndromes.
 Collectively, these conditions are known as laminopathies.